-There’s an interesting discussion over at SEOchat forums discussing bounce rate: What is the typical bounce rate for those with high rankings?
+There’s an interesting discussion over at SEOchat forums discussing bounce rate.

 While the question does have too many “it depends”, it’s quite a valid one.
 Many website owners, looking into their Google Analytics numbers, must be asking themselves the same thing: When am I supposed to get worried about my bounce rate numbers?

 In the thread, Trevor Stolber outlines the general numbers: